 Programme: Thursday 2 July 2026

-The opening day of the Festival includes workshops on laughter yoga and memoir writing, Tai Chi in the open air, performances, talks, with activities running into the evening.
+The second day of the Festival includes workshops on laughter yoga and memoir writing, Tai Chi in the open air, performances, talks, with activities running into the evening.

 Please keep a note of the things you book as the u3a organising team will not have your individual programme when you arrive.